-She then worked at The Moredun Research Institute on the outskirts of Edinburgh for 3 years before having her little boy – Henry.
+She then worked at The Moredun Research Institute on the outskirts of Edinburgh for 3 years before having her first little boy.

 Emma grew up near Duns on the family farm and has been involved with horses since an early age.
-She doesn’t currently have her own horse as Henry, her dog Inca and house renovations don’t leave much in the way of spare time.
-However, she enjoys riding her mums horse as often as possible.
+She has 2 young sons, a dog called Inca and a couple of ponies.

 At Equitait we are always looking for the right people.
 If you feel you are that person then please get in touch.